Kibokk/portfolio/README.md

 # What I hope to learn

-My future career trajectory is a IT project manager for Banking software / Digital transformation project, but finally a faculty with working experience.
+My future career trajectory is to be an IT project manager for a Banking software / Digital transformation project, but finally, a faculty with working experience.
 - Project management skills
 - Effective strategies for how visualizing data
 - Analytic skills for managing and developing IT systems